NBSutton98/COM-Documentation/docs/task3.md

 console.log(`Example app listening on port ${port}`) })
 ```
+Info Block:
 - The boilerplate code can also be found at this [website](https://expressjs.com/en/starter/hello-world.html)

 ## Getting started with res.send

 - Next, we will explain how res.send will send a message

-- Type the following in the terminal: **node .\filename**
+2. Type the following in the terminal: **node .\filename**

 ```
 node .\filename